wrl/mpv/DOCS/man/en/vo.rst

         initially always off, and needs to be enabled with the ``D`` key (default key binding for ``cycle deinterlace``).

+        This option doesn't apply if libva supports video post processing (vpp).
+        In this case, the default for ``deint-mode`` is ``no``, and enabling deinterlacing via user interaction using the methods mentioned above actually inserts the ``vavpp`` video filter.
+If vpp is not actually supported with the libva backend in use, you can use this option to forcibly enable VO based deinterlacing.

         no
             Don't allow deinterlacing.
         first-field